Upcoming Webinar

 PostgreSQL, also known as Postgres, is a widely used open-source database management system.
 It was developed at the University of California, Berkeley in the 1980s and has since gained popularity for its powerful features and versatility.
 PostgreSQL is trusted by organizations of all sizes around the world.

 PostgreSQL excels at efficiently handling complex data structures by combining the traditional relational model with the flexibility of object-oriented programming.
-This allows developers to manage and manipulate data according to their needs.
+This allows developers to manipulate and manage data according to their needs.

 Features